 Mindfulness meditation - very similar to Zen meditation- has been used for more than 25 years now as an effective therapy for any stress-related conditions.
 The pioneer in this field in our Western world is Dr. Jon Kabat Zinn who was the first one to explore and apply meditation to patients.
 I was one of the first ones to learn and practice meditation for major chronic stress and depression.
 More than 700 healthcare centers have meditation programs for staff and patients.

 Jon Kabat Zinn is also the author of many books related to the application of meditation as therapy.

-Stress can affect every part of our body and mind (see section on meditation).
-To list and describe in detail the impacts of stress and how meditation can be applied are is beyond this introduction.
+Stress can affect every part of our body and mind (see the section on meditation).
+To list and describe in detail the impacts of stress and how meditation can be applied is beyond this introduction.

 Minimizing the impact of stress is another very good reason to learn and practice Zen meditation including group practice.

 For more info about Zen meditation go to the top menu, click on ZEN KEYS then click on "What is Zen meditation"? on the right side